 Who's Who - Raw Power, Passion and Soul.

 That's what defines the members that make up Who’s Who.
-Their longevity and chemistry together as a unit is unchallengeable - 13 years in a stable line-up save for a new drummer on 2020, the longest ever for any Who type band; and from that comes an understanding of each other as players; much like The Who themselves.
+Their longevity and chemistry together as a unit is unchallengeable - 13 years in an almost stable line-up save for a new drummer on 2020, the longest ever for any Who type band; and from that comes an understanding of each other as players; much like The Who themselves.
 Any player will tell you that you cannot buy chemistry, and It serves as a testament to the reputation they have worked extremely hard to cement.

 Who's Who plays to its strengths, which is its collective talent as players and performers.
 The music will always comes first - there are no wigs or "stick on" sideburns here.